chen0040/java-zookeeper-coordinator/README.md

 In the case the MasterApplication needs to be incorporated with another framework (e.g. Spring framework) which has its own forever loop, then calls MasterApplication.start() instead of MasterApplication.runForever.

+During the lifecycle of the master node, the MasterApplication has access to the following api to create tasks and assign tasks to worker nodes, as well as route message to these worker nodes:

+* taskExists(String taskId, BiConsumer<String, Boolean> callback): this api check whether a particular task has been created in the task cluster.
+* createTask(String taskId, Consumer<String> callback): this api create the task in the zookeeper task cluster
+* isTaskAssigned(String taskId, BiConsumer<String, Boolean> callback): this api check whether a particular task has been assigned to any worker node in the worker cluster.
+* getWorkerAssigned2Task(String taskId, Consumer<NodeUri> callback): this api query the uri of the worker node for which the task has been assigned to
+* assignTask(String taskId, BiConsumer<String, NodeUri> callback): this api assign a task to one of the worker in the worker cluster.

 ### Create and run a worker node